Charleston Water Quality at a Glance

 PFAS Compounds

-Source: Industrial processes, firefighting foams, and consumer products that may contaminate source waters, particularly significant in Charleston area with high levels found in local marine life and groundwater near Joint Base Charleston
+Source: AFFF firefighting foam, industrial processes, and consumer products contaminating source waters.
+PFAS contamination is particularly significant in the Charleston area, with high concentrations detected in local marine life and groundwater near Joint Base Charleston — a legacy of decades of AFFF use.

 Lead

-Source: Lead service lines and plumbing materials in homes built before 1986, particularly in Charleston’s historic districts; Charleston Water System has identified and notified 70,000 customers with potential lead service connections
+Source: Lead service lines and plumbing materials in homes built before 1986, particularly prevalent in Charleston’s historic districts.
+Charleston Water System has identified and notified approximately 70,000 customers with potential lead service connections and is working toward EPA’s 2037 full replacement deadline.

 Chromium-6 (Hexavalent Chromium)

-Source: Industrial pollution or natural occurrences in mineral deposits and groundwater; can enter drinking water through contaminated source waters or corrosion of chrome-plated plumbing fixtures
+Source: Industrial discharge and natural mineral deposits; can enter drinking water through contaminated source waters or corrosion of chrome-plated plumbing fixtures.
+The Charleston area’s industrial heritage contributes to background chromium levels in some source water bodies.

-Health Effects: Classified as a probable human carcinogen by the California Office of Environmental Health Hazard Assessment; potential increased cancer risk with long-term exposure
+Health Effects: Hexavalent chromium is classified as a probable human carcinogen by the California Office of Environmental Health Hazard Assessment (OEHHA); long-term exposure is associated with increased cancer risk.

 Disinfection Byproducts

-Source: Formed when chlorine or other disinfectants used to treat drinking water react with naturally occurring organic matter in source water; includes trihalomethanes (THMs) like chloroform and bromodichloromethane
+Source: Formed when disinfectants (primarily chlorine or chloramines) react with naturally occurring organic matter in source water.
+Trihalomethanes (THMs) — including chloroform and bromodichloromethane — are the primary DBP class of concern in Charleston’s supply.

-Health Effects: Long-term exposure to high levels may increase cancer risk and cause problems during pregnancy; chloroform is classified as a probable human carcinogen
+Health Effects: Long-term exposure to elevated THM levels may increase cancer risk and is associated with adverse pregnancy outcomes.
+Chloroform is classified as a probable human carcinogen.

 Please read – our information